 In Rome, Octavian appeared on May 6, 44 BCE and started scuffling with Antony for the title of Caesar’s main successor.
 He was supported by Cicero by making fiery speeches against Antony.
 At first, Antony was reluctant to Octavian, causing him various difficulties.
 The spectre of civil war in Rome was again real.

 With time, however, Octavian began to attract more and more Caesar fans to his side.
 With the help of money from the estate and collected from the treasury in Brundisium, he managed to bribe Antony’s two legions.
 In this way, under his orders, he had a huge, private army, ready to fight.
 Antony, seeing the danger in Rome from the young step-son Caesar, left the capital and went to war in Pre-Alpine Gaul.
 Antony besieged Brutus’s forces at Mutina, and despite calling on the Senate to withdraw from the siege, he did not change his mind.
 The Roman Senate, having no army, began to look for an ally.
 The choice fell on young Octavian, who already had considerable strength under his command.
 As for Caesar’s supporter, he had good opinions among senators, especially Cicero.
-So the Senate decided to entrust Octavian with empire, which gave him the legal right to command his soldiers and send to Gaul, together with the consuls for 43 BCE: Aulus Hircius and Gaius Vibius Panza, to break the siege.
+So the Senate decided to entrust Octavian with imperium, which gave him the legal right to command his soldiers and send to Gaul, together with the consuls for 43 BCE: Aulus Hircius and Gaius Vibius Panza, to break the siege.
 In April 43 BCE Antony’s forces were defeated in the battles of the Gallorum Forum and Mutina and forced to retreat to Gaul Narbonne.
 During the clashes, both consuls died, as a result of which their armies came under Octavian’s orders.

 Despite the victories and requests of the Senate for further offensive actions, Octavian gave up further fighting.
 In June, he demanded that the Senate take the position of consul in place of Hiratius and Pansa and withdraw the decision to recognize Antony as a public enemy.
 Upon hearing of the disagreement of the senate, the young leader headed eight legions entered Rome.
 There, on Augustus 19, 43 BCE, he received the office of consul together with Quintus Pedius.
 In the meantime, Antony entered into an agreement with another Caesar supporter, Marcus Aemilius Lepidus.